Find Affordable College Courses

 6 Yearly Graduations

 University of Alabama at Birmingham comes in at #2 on our list of the most popular colleges offering doctor's degrees in multiculturalism.
 Roughly 22,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,568 per year, while in-state graduate students, on average, pay $8,100 per year.
-During the 2020-2021 academic year, 6 people received their doctor's degree in multiculturalism from UAB.
-Of these students, 83% were women and 100% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in multiculturalism from UAB.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 #3